 - This search bar allows you to change or enter more search keywords.

 - As soon as you see the picture results, you may see a message area.
 The message says that the pictures shown in the result are licensed under Creative Commons.
-You can choose the Show all results button or the Clear filters button (both of them are highlighted in blue within Figure 3, shown earlier in this page) to see all pictures, including non Creative Commons content.
+You can choose the Show all results button or the Clear filters button (both of them are highlighted in blue within Figure 3, above) to see all pictures, including non Creative Commons content.
 If you click any of these buttons, you can see more results in the resultant window, as shown in Figure 4.
 It is advisable to use Creative Commons pictures so as to not violate any copyrights.

 Figure 4: Window showing all the pictures

 - Within this area, you will see a warning message stating that the pictures may be subject to copyright and its your responsibility to ensure you have proper rights before using an image.

 - Here you can see the number of pictures you have selected.

 - To find out the source of any picture, hover the cursor on any image.
 This brings up a hyperlink as shown highlighted in red within Figure 5.
 Clicking this hyperlink opens the page in the browser, from where the picture is sourced.